 How this feedback process aligns with our mission, values, and vision

-In order to advance science and build global leaders, all our students need to know that they are supported on an individual level.
-Providing a transformative education necessitates our careful attention to their experiences and an opportunity for them to provide constructive feedback that allows the College of Science to grow and make positive change in response to their experiences.
+In order to advance science and build global leaders, all our students, staff and faculty need to know that they are supported on an individual level.
+Providing a transformative education to our students necessitates our careful attention to each of our community members' experiences and an opportunity for everyone to provide constructive feedback that allows the College of Science to grow and make positive change in response to their experiences.

-The aim of this feedback form is to provide all students, faculty, staff, alumni, and guests with a mechanism to provide both positive and negative feedback to the College of Science related their experiences in the College.
-It also provides the College information to create meaningful change.
+The aim of this feedback form is to provide all students, faculty, staff, alumni, and guests with a mechanism to provide both positive and negative feedback to the College of Science related to their experiences as well as to submit suggestions, ideas and concerns and information related to Equity, Access and Inclusion (EAI) in the College.
+This kind of input provides the College information that helps us create meaningful change.

 This is part of a larger process, not just a feedback survey.
 This will enable the community to make real change in the College, starting with submitting a simple webform.
 This is a place to share experiences, describe problems, propose solutions and recognize successes.
-These can be about any class, research lab, department or person in the College of Science.
+These can be about any ideas you’d like to share and/or observations related to any courses, research labs, departments or persons in the College of Science.
 This is not a place to share feedback about other offices, other colleges, or the University as a whole.

 What this process is for

 - Submitting suggestions, ideas and concerns and information related to equity, access and inclusion in the College

 - Alerting the College of instances of bias and discrimination in the classroom, in advising, with other students, in departments, etc.

 - Feedback about college systems and/or procedures which oppress students, faculty, staff and guests of minoritized identities.